 This study documented WRLBP and Disability among automobile mechanics which was 69.4% in Lahore city.
-In Bangladesh it was reported that the burden of LBP in auto repairers was 67% to whereas in Malaysia it was reported to be 87% 17 which is slightly higher than result of current study.
+In Bangladesh it was reported that the burden of LBP in auto repairers was 67%.
+In developed countries such as Norway, where the prevalence of LBP was 76% in automobile mechanics which is significantly higher than current results.
 Mechanics in this study reported that common habit of work was in squat sitting position and frequently transitoned their position from siiting to standing and often lifted heavy weights.
-A study conducted by Cole18 demonstrated a direct interrelation between lifting as a risk factor for LBP.
-In common practice mechanics attain unnnautral postion of spine thus compressing and overstrechting the sructures beyond their natural limit.8 In this study it is found that 48 individuals could stand for long duration but it caused them extra pain.
-The most regular finding was agonist-antagonist muscle coactivation.In a study conducted by Nelson and et al19 demonstrated co-activation of gluteus medius in subjects developing LBP during prolong standing.
-In this study the response rate was 67% which is low as compared to similar study conducted in developed countries.20 A pretext for this difference might be that developed countries have established framework regarding occupational health, wheras in Pakistan a developing country conventional framework is lacking .Similar response rates have been seen in other study conducted in Pakistan.
-21 Job dissatisfaction, increased workload and low wages are considered as trigger psychosocial variables.
+A study conducted by Levangie 18 demonstrated a direct interrelation between lifting as a risk factor for LBP.In common practice mechanics attain unnnautral postion of spine thus compressing and overstrechting the sructures beyond their natural limit.8

+In this study it is found that 48 individuals could stand for long duration but it caused them extra pain.
+The most regular finding was agonist-antagonist muscle coactivation.
+In a study conducted by Nelson and et al. 19 demonstrated co-activation of gluteus medius in subjects developing LBP during prolong standing.
+In this study the response rate was 67% which is low as compared to similar study conducted in developed countries.
+17 A pretext for this difference might be that developed countries have established framework regarding occupational health, wheras in Pakistan a developing country conventional framework is lacking.
+Similar response rates have been seen in other study conducted in Pakistan.
+20

+Job dissatisfaction, increased workload and low wages are considered as trigger psychosocial variables.
 Several startegies are used to subsist the stressors including avoidence from work, attainment of specific posture during work.
+21

-22 Sleep was occasionally disturbed in 45(36%) and 23 (18.40%) individual could only sleep less than 6 hours.
+Sleep was occasionally disturbed in 45 (36%) and 23 (18.40%) individual could only sleep less than 6 hours.
 This can be attributed to the psychological factors such as anxiety and burnout and muscle fatigue due to faulty posture.
-Numerous studies point out the fact that anxiety and burnout cause decrease in sleep23 Moreover workstation ergonomics were found major contributor to anxiety in comparison to socio demographic variables and job nature.
-24 Muscle weakness can be caused due to high work demands.
-Muscle weakness can be defined as a condition in which muscle does not give the required ouput.
-Muscle weakness can be accounted as a major cause of functional disability and low back pain as a end result.
-25 In contradiction to a research that was conducted in 2018 by Jamdade showed that AP a probable cause of low back pain.
+Numerous studies point out the fact that anxiety and burnout cause decrease in sleep.
+22 Moreover, workstation ergonomics were found major contributor to anxiety in comparison to socio demographic variables and job nature.
+23 conducted in 2018 by Jamdade showed that AP a probable cause of LBP.
 But, the conclusion of contemporary systematic reviews rejects these universally acknowledged facts.
-The study demonstrates absence of corelation between work-related posture and lower back pain.
+The study demonstrates absence of corelation between work-related posture and LBP.
 They examined standing sitting and twisting, non ergonomic postures like kneeling or squatting, and prolonged sitting at work and leisure time are not associated with back pain.
 10

+Muscle weakness can be caused due to high work demands.
+Muscle weakness can be defined as a condition in which muscle does not give the required ouput.
+Muscle weakness can be accounted as a major cause of functional disability and low back pain as a end result.
+24 In contradiction to a research that was